mycarneedsthis.com

 Base MSRP compared to the class median.
 Vehicles that offer more capability per dollar score higher.
 This measures new-vehicle value, which correlates with used-vehicle value retention.

-After normalization, the score is adjusted downward based on real-world reliability signals from NHTSA:
+After the weighted components are combined, the score is adjusted based on real-world reliability signals from NHTSA:

 Vehicles with more NHTSA recalls receive a score reduction.
 This reflects real-world reliability and safety concerns.